 How do I make ube donuts?

-These are a couple different ways to make these ube-infused donuts.
-The video below shows an option to create an ube and coconut glaze for the donuts while the full recipe beneath provides an easy air fried option using pre-made biscuits.
+These are a couple different ways to make these purple yam-infused donuts.
+The video below shows an option to create an ube and coconut glaze for the donuts while the full recipe beneath provides an easy air-fried option using pre-made biscuits.
 Both versions are straightforward and easy-to-follow option to make a coconut ube glaze.
 You can modify the recipe as needed depending on the kitchen equipment you have on hand.